tim-ngeno/AutoFlow/README.md

 - **Agenda**: A job scheduling library for Node.js.
 - **Winston**: A versatile logging library for Node.js.
 - **Mailgun**: An email service provider for sending notification alerts.
+  You can sign up for a mailgun account [here](https://signup.mailgun.com).

 ## 4. Getting Started
 ### Installation